US Canvasses Concerted Action to End Violence against Women, Girls - THISDAYLIVE

 Shola Oyeyipo in Abuja

-The U.S. Consul General John Bray on Monday advised Nigerians to take a firm stand against impunity, stigma and the culture of silence which fuel violence against women and girls in the country.
+The U.S. Consul General, John Bray, yesterday advised Nigerians to take a firm stand against impunity, stigma and the culture of silence which fuel violence against women and girls in the country.

 “Women and girls in Nigeria must join their sisters across the world in raising their voices to say that we must break the culture of silence by bringing these stories to light.
 It is only by such exposure that we can rapidly bring the violence against women and girls to an end,” Bray said.